SAP-samples/fsm-extension-sample/docs/APIGuide.md

-# How to Develop, Add, Use, and Manage Extensions
+# Manage Extensions via API
 ## How to develop an extension app?
 Follow extension development guide https://github.com/SAP-samples/fsm-extension-sample.
 ## How to add an extension app into FSM system via API calls